ArshiAAkhavan/housekeeping/README.md

     what housekeeping does is that it makes sure that for a given cycle (i.e. DAILY) there are at most 1 file for a period of that cycle (here 1 day) till the deadline of that cycle (here 1 week)

-    you can also add costume cycles too , just need to define its unit and bound and you are good to go!
+    you can also add custom cycles too , just need to define its unit and bound and you are good to go!

 +  actions(optional): you can configure a set of action prior , after and in case of failure for each room by filling the ```post_script```,```pre_script``` and ```on_fail_script``` section of the ```actions```